Salary compensation for persons who are laid-off

 You can only receive wage compensation once for a lay-off by the same employer.

 What do you have to do to get salary compensation?

 It is your employer who reports information, so that those who are laid off do not have to apply.
 We will pay you the money based on the information provided by your employer.
-Your case will be automatically processed.
 Your salary compensation will be automatically processed.